 You must be prepared to read widely, write essays and conduct independent work in your own time, such as collecting your own texts or gathering data for personal investigation.

 English is a useful subject for a wide range of careers including publishing, teaching, law, accountancy, marketing and jobs in the arts and media industries.
-A range of English-related courses are available at university, and our English Language students have undertaken courses such as English and Popular Culture, English Language and Linguistics, English and Creative Writing, English and Communication Studies and Journalism.
+A range of English-related courses are available at University, and our English Language students have undertaken courses such as English and Popular Culture, English Language and Linguistics, English and Creative Writing, English and Communication Studies and Journalism.

 - Textual variations and representations

-- Children’s language development Language diversity and change
+- Language diversity and change

-- Language discourses Writing skills
+- Language discourses

-- Language Investigation Original writing
+- Original writing

-2 written exams: 2 hours 30 minutes each 200 marks 80% of A-level
+2 written exams: 2 hours 30 minutes each (worth 200 marks and 80% of A Level)

-20% of A-level Assessed by teachers Moderated by AQA
+Assessed by teachers